Create, Manage & Delete

 Monitor Validation & Constraints

-This below documents the request model, validation rules, and conditional requirements for creating and updating monitors.
+This section documents the request model, validation rules, and conditional requirements for creating and updating monitors.
 It is important to understand these rules to ensure that the monitors are created and updated correctly.

 Monitorable assets